5 Easy Ways to Keep Winter Bike Rides Quite Enjoyable

 1. Plan Ahead

 The most important advice for riding your bike in the winter is to check the weather forecast ahead of time!
-Sunny skies are predicted for WBTWD, but there is still a chance Arlington will get snow and ice at some point this late in the season.
+Arlington doesn’t typically see a lot of snow, but there is still a chance we will get snow and ice late in the season.
 Remember, don’t ride if conditions are poor (heavy snow and ice), but don’t be afraid to ride if the bike paths and roads are clear.

 2. Layer It